umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Developer/DataResolvers.md

 To solve this, Courier 2.5 comes with a couple of simple helpers which can help digest this xml

 ## Umbraco.Courier.Core.Helpers.XmlDependencies.ReplaceIds
-This simply replaces Node IDs with GUIDs, given a chunk of Valid Xml, and an Xpath Query it will go through the xml and replace IDs.
+This simply replaces Node IDs with GUIDs, given a chunk of Valid Xml, and an XPath Query it will go through the xml and replace IDs.

 	ReplaceIds(xml, xpath, attribute, direction, out replaceIds)

 ### Parameters

 * Xml: The xml to search for IDs
-* Xpath: the query to find the IDs
+* XPath: the query to find the IDs
 * Attribute: optional, the name of an attribute on the found nodes which contains the ID
 * Direction; enum, can be either FromNodeIdToGuid, or FromGuidToNodeId
 * ReplacedIds: optional, returns a list of NodeIds replace by the method